-California already has one of the toughest data privacy laws in the U.S., with implications for businesses across the country and around the world.
-Now the state has an even tougher set of measures known as the California Privacy Rights Act (CPRA).
+California already has one of the toughest data privacy laws in the U.S., known as the California Consumer Privacy Act (CCPA).
+And it was further amended and expanded by the California Privacy Rights Act (CPRA).

 Businesses (from any location) that handle data about Californian consumers may come under the California Consumer Privacy Act of 2018.
 A lengthy consultation process means its measures did not come into effect until 1 January 2020 while the state Attorney General's office only began enforcing the measures from 1 July 2020.